JuliaManning/Endothelial-fibroblast_co-cultures/README.md

 # Endothelial-fibrobalst_co-cultures
+Scripts for analysis of endothelial cell: firboblast co-cultures

 HUVECs were cultured with firboblasts from patients with resolving arthritis (Res), very early arthritis (VeRA) and joint replacement (JRep)